datacamp/courses-introduction-to-version-control-with-git/chapter1.md

 *** =instructions1

-You have been put in the `dental` repository.
+You have been put in the `dental` repository, and `report.txt` has been added to the staging area.
 Use one Git command to check the status of the repository.

 *** =hint1